7Block Labs

 Example 2: Identifying Sandwich Attacks

-- Scenario: On a specific token swap, a pattern emerges where a large buy order is immediately followed by a sell order at a higher price, with a corresponding front-runner transaction in between.
+• Scenario: Imagine this: during a token swap, you spot a big buy order quickly followed by a sell order at a higher price.
+And guess what?
+There’s often a sneaky front-runner transaction that sneaks in between those two moves.

 Example 3: Chain Re-Org Patterns